Back to rpg

 4 Diversion

-Create a diversion so that a single character gets a bonus to attack of skill check +5
+During combat create a diversion so that one character gets an attack skill bonus of +5

 5 Rally Around